Introduction

 Keeping the Project Affordable

-Look for deals on materials from local hardware stores or online marketplaces.
+Look for deals on materials at nearby hardware stores or online.

 Making Informed Decisions